google-site-verification: googlea104e0a620441e8c.html

 MY OTHER RESEARCH: Highlights

-Currently, in addition to this project on Jesuit books, I am working on the relationship between the Medici (grand) duchesses and the Jesuits, up through the 1630s.
+Currently, in addition to this project on Jesuit books, I am working on the Medici (grand) duchesses, up through the 1630s, and I have an ongoing student-driven project on women printers (housed at this website too).

-My earlier monographs were Reforming Priests and Parishes: Tuscan Dioceses in the First Century of Seminary Education (Boston: Brill, 2006) and Ordaining the Catholic Reformation: Priests and Seminary Pedagogy in Fiesole, 1575-1675 (Florence: Olschki, 2001).
+My earlier monographs were: Jesuit Foundations and Medici Power, 1532-1621 (Leiden and Boston: Brill, 2017), Reforming Priests and Parishes: Tuscan Dioceses in the First Century of Seminary Education (Boston: Brill, 2006) and Ordaining the Catholic Reformation: Priests and Seminary Pedagogy in Fiesole, 1575-1675 (Florence: Olschki, 2001).

 I am the Associate Editor of the Journal of Jesuit Studies.
 Brill Publishers is a strong supporter of Jesuit Studies, and hosts both the JJS and the reference work Jesuit Historiography Online.
 You can find my article on Italian Jesuits prior to the suppression here.